What is Egg Sharing?

 Call or email us to talk us about egg sharing and what that means.
 You can ask our team any questions you have, and we will talk through your medical history, and then set up the next appointment to suit you.

-You’ll have a 60-minute appointment with a specialist Consultant, who will assess your fertility health using a detailed fertility scan.
+You’ll have your baseline scan with a fertility specialist who will assess your fertility health using a detailed fertility scan.
 They will take a blood sample to check your hormone levels and screen for any conditions that might prevent you from sharing your eggs.
-We’ll contact you within a few days with the results, and if you meet the criteria, you can start your treatment when you’re ready.
+Your results will be discussed during your Initial Consultation, and if you meet the criteria, you can start your treatment when you’re ready

 It’s important you are comfortable with every aspect of the sharing process, including the possibility that a recipient of your egg may get pregnant and your treatment might be unsuccessful, and that children born of your donation have the right to access identifying information about you once they turn the age of 18.
 Counselling is important, and our team will be with you every step of the way.
 You will also be provided with a copy of the egg sharing consent form and agreement with us, setting out all the terms of the arrangement: this will need to be signed by you before treatment commences.
 We will go through the agreement with you to ensure you fully understand the details and can make an informed decision.